theGholland/Target-Speaker-Extraction-Holland/README.md

 ## Batch Evaluation of Target Speaker Extraction

 `eval_tse_on_voices.py` mixes each target speaker with uniform babble noise at specified signal-to-noise ratios and evaluates the extraction quality.
-Results are written to `out_eval/results.csv` with columns for speaker, separation model, SNR, babble count, SI-SDR, and RTF.
+Each invocation creates a timestamped directory under `out_eval` named with the current datetime down to milliseconds.
+A `results.csv` summarising the runs is written inside this directory along with one subfolder per run containing the audio waveforms and plots.
+Columns in `results.csv` include speaker, separation model, SNR, babble count, SI-SDR and RTF.

 Evaluate a single condition: